jamesrwhite/minicron/README.md

 Areas that I would love some help with:

+- Any of the unassigned [issues here](https://github.com/jamesrwhite/minicron/issues?state=open).
+- General testing of the system, let me know what you think and create issues for any issues you find!
+- Tests!!
 - Validation and error handling improvements
+- Documentation improvements.
+Find something confusing or unexpected, let me know and I'll document it!
+- Look for ````TODO:```` notices littered around the code, I'm trying to convert them all to issues but there are a lot.
+- Code refactoring, I had to have 0.1 ready by a certain deadline so some parts are far from perfect.
 - UI improvements
-- Documentation improvements
-- General testing, create issues for any bugs you find
-- Look for ````TODO:```` notices littered around the code
-- Code refactoring
-- Tests!!

 Code Style
 ----------